-The ETIAS will be live in 2023.
-Travellers that are currently able to visit EU Schengen countries without a visa, will not need to apply for ETIAS until 2023.
-However, other travellers that do require a visa to visit Europe will still need a Schengen Visa to visit Europe even after 2023 for tourism, business or transit purposes.
+Travellers that are currently able to visit EU Schengen countries without a visa, will not need to apply for ETIAS until late 2023.
+However, other travellers requiring a Schengen Visa to visit Europe for tourism, business or transit purposes will be unaffected by ETIAS.
 You can find out if you will need to apply for ETIAS by completing the form below.

 Continue reading below the form if you have any questions about the ETIAS

 Get updates on the ETIAS launch date and new requirements

 What Is ETIAS?

 ETIAS stands for the European Travel Information and Authorization System, a travel security program.
 Based on its American equivalent ETAS, ETIAS conducts background checks on applicants to identify potential security risks entering Europe’s external borders.

 Utilizing criminal records and security databases from European criminal justice institutions Europol and Interpol, the ETIAS creates a security network that keeps European citizens and visitors safe.